Teaching

 Course Materials

-- Social and Ethical Issues in Computing
+- Ethical Issues in Computing (Fall 2025 at UIC)

-- Introduction to Computer Science (work-in-progress)
+- Introduction to Computer Science (2023-2025 at Transy)

-- Introduction to Human-Computer Interaction (work-in-progress)
+- Introduction to Human-Computer Interaction (2023 at Transy)

-- Internet Memes (work-in-progress)
+- Internet Memes (2025 at Transy)

 Pedagogy